Joseph Hansen (writer)

 Joseph Hansen (July 19, 1923 – November 24, 2004) was an American crime writer and poet, best known for a series of novels featuring private eye Dave Brandstetter.

+The Joseph Hansen Awards are named after him.

 Life and works

 Hansen was born on July 19, 1923, in Aberdeen, South Dakota.
 His father owned a shoe store in Aberdeen, but it closed during the Great Depression.
 When Hansen was ten, the family moved to Minneapolis, Minnesota; later, the family moved to Altadena, California, where a sister lived.

 Hansen had begun writing at the age of nine; his first published work, a poem, appeared in The New Yorker, in 1952.
 Throughout the 1950s and 1960s, he had several part-time jobs in bookstores and magazines.
 He continued writing poetry for various magazines, one of which was ONE, the first pro-gay publication in the United States.
 In 1965, Hansen wrote his first novel Strange Marriage, published under the pseudonym "James Colton".
-He also briefly sang as apart of a folk music group, hosted a radio show called Homosexuality Today, and helped organize the first Gay Pride Parade in Hollywood.
+He also briefly sang as a part of a folk music group, hosted a radio show called Homosexuality Today, and helped organize the first Gay Pride Parade in Hollywood.

 In 1970, Hansen published Fadeout, his first novel to be published under his own name.
-The novel also introduces his character Dave Brandstetter, an openly gay insurance investigator who still embodied the tough, no-nonsense personality of the classic hardboiled private investigator protagonist.
+The novel also introduces his series character Dave Brandstetter, an openly gay insurance investigator who still embodied the tough, no-nonsense personality of the classic hardboiled private investigator protagonist.
 Brandstetter has been cited as a groundbreaking character in gay fiction and crime fiction.
 Hansen published eleven further books featuring Brandstetter, ending with A Country of Old Men in 1991.
 Hansen won the 1992 Lifetime Achievement Award from the Private Eye Writers of America, as well as a Lambda Literary Award for Gay Mystery from the Lambda Literary Foundation for A Country of Old Men.
-Hansen created a second private investigator character, Hack Bohannon, a former deputy sheriff who quits the force after fourteen years because of his disapproval of a whitewashed homicide inquiry and runs a horse farm.
+Hansen created a second private investigator character, Hack Bohannon, a former deputy sheriff who quits the force after fourteen years because of his disapproval of a whitewashed homicide inquiry, and runs a horse farm.
 He collected five novellas in his 1988 book Bohannon's Book (Countryman Press, 1988; paperback reprint, Penguin, 1989 [ISBN 014012053X).
 A sequel, also collecting five novellas, appeared in 1993 as Bohannon's Country (Penguin, 1993 ISBN 0670849421).
 In 1993, Hansen won another Lambda Literary Award for Gay Fiction for Living Upstairs (1993).

 In addition to crime novels, Hansen wrote the more mainstream novel A Smile In His Lifetime (1981), a non-genre novel about a married gay man who achieves fame, divorces his wife, and heads into a string of homosexual relationships both good and bad.
 Another mainstream novel Job's Year, was published in 1983.
 He also wrote two suspense novels in the early 1980s, and two gothic novels in the 1970s under the pseudonym "Rose Brock".